 Creating inclusive legal institutions

-When designing the new 178,600 sf John M. O’Quinn Law Building at the University of Houston (UH), we worked closely with the institution’s leadership to create a prominent, top-tier law school environment that cultivates inclusion and fosters diversity.
+When designing the John M. O’Quinn Law Building at the University of Houston (UH), we worked closely with the institution’s leadership to create a prominent, top-tier law school environment that cultivates inclusion and embraces diversity.
 Through this distinctive project experience, UH challenged us to embrace a broader scope of understanding in how our daily architectural decisions—the look and feel of the building, the location and number of front doors, the type of security protocols, to the type, number, and name of the rooms—can make the built environment feel welcoming to all.

 Defining inclusive spaces